The heart of the French Riviera, Nice is everything you’ve heard it is and so much more.

 Day Trip Along the French Riviera Coast

-More Information: We recommend car hire from Expedia.com.
+More Information: I recommend car hire from Expedia.com.

 Night Out in Monaco